otmarjr/jInfer-fork/jinfer/trunk/jInfer/README.txt

   jInfer is a framework, or a collection of NetBeans modules if you will, for inferring XML schemas from existing documents, schemas and queries.
 It is developed at Charles University in Prague in a Software Project course.
+  You can find the project web at http://jinfer.sourceforge.net/.

   The Latest Version